When to Plant Flower Bulbs?

 Deadheading and clusters

-★ Long- stemmed tulips intended for perennial use should be deadheaded, however, to keep them from investing so much energy in the production of seedpods instead of new bulbs.
-When removing faded petals, there is no danger that these will fall between the leaf axils where they could be a source of fungal growth during wet periods.
+- Long-stemmed tulips intended for perennial use should be deadheaded, however, to keep them from investing so much energy in producing seedpods instead of new bulbs.
+When removing faded petals, there is no danger that these will fall between the leaf axils, where they could be a source of fungal growth during wet periods.

 Diseases and fungi